ossec/ossec-docs/docs/manual/output/mysql-database-output.rst

 Database Setup
 ^^^^^^^^^^^^^^

-Create a database, setup the database user, and add the schema with the following commands.
+Create a database, setup the database user, and add the schema (located in the src/os_dbd directory of the distribution) with the following commands.

 .. code-block:: console